 See the Frederiksen Court Apartments and Community Center on a campus map or the layout (this link coming soon) of a typical Frederiksen Court Apartment (there are various configurations).

-Eaton Hall is located on the southwest corner of the campus and is only a five to ten-minute walk to most major campus buildings.
-The majority of Eaton Hall housing consists of suites which are two double-occupancy sleeping rooms with a shared bathroom in between.
-Residents in one side can access the other sleeping room through the shared bathroom.
-Passenger elevator access is available to all residents in this medium-rise (four floors high) residence hall.
-Laundry rooms are on each floor and are accessed using the resident’s building keycard.
-Laundry machines require a laundry card to operate and these may be purchased at the West Side Market convenience store in the Union Drive Community Center (remaining balance may be used at the West Side Market convenience store).
+Buchanan Hall is located just south of Lincoln Way and the Memorial Union and is only a ten to fifteen-minute walk to most major campus buildings.
+The majority of Buchanan Hall housing consists of suites which are two sleeping rooms with a shared bathroom in between.
+Residents in one room can access the other sleeping room through the shared bathroom.
+Passenger elevator access is available to all residents in this high-rise (nine floors high) residence hall.
+The laundry room is located in the basement and is accessed using the resident’s building keycard.
+Laundry machines require a laundry card to operate and these may be purchased at ISU Dining’s Markets (remaining balance may be used at the Markets).

-The rooms are air-conditioned and furnished as follows: a desk, chair, and wastebasket for each resident; a twin-sized (single) bed (most of which will be lofted) and mattress for each resident; a chest of drawers, closet, and window coverings.
+The rooms are air-conditioned and furnished as follows: a combined dresser/wardrobe, desk, chair, and wastebasket for each resident; an XL twin-sized (single) bed (most of which will be lofted) and mattress for each resident; and window coverings.
+For safety reasons, do not change the current room furniture set-up (for example, loft or de-loft beds).
 Telephone lines are not active in resident rooms.
 Hallway and exterior building telephones will be active for emergency and local calls; long-distance calls require a calling card.
-Rooms have basic and expanded basic cable service (televisions are not supplied).
+Rooms do not have cable service and televisions are not supplied.
 Residents provide their own study lamps, bed linens (for 36” x 80” XL twin-sized mattress), pillows, blankets, bedspreads, towels, washcloths, toilet paper, cleaning supplies, garbage bags, and ethernet cable (if desired).
 Custodial service is not provided in the suites.

-Alcoholic beverages are not allowed in Eaton.
+Alcoholic beverages are not allowed in Buchanan in the Long-Term Academic Program areas.
 Smoking is prohibited on all university grounds, including parking lots, and in all university-owned or operated buildings, residence halls and apartments.
 24 hour courtesy hours are always in effect.
 Quiet hours are Sunday through Thursday 11:00 p.m. to 8:00 a.m. and Friday and Saturday 2:00 a.m. to 9:00 a.m.

-Eaton Hall will be staffed with one or more live-in Community Advisors.
+Buchanan Hall will be staffed with one or more live-in Community Advisors.
 Community Advisors will serve as an information resource for program participants regarding Department and University policies and procedures.
 They will also enforce residence hall policies, such as when noise, dangerous or destructive behavior occurs.
-When open, the nearby Martin Conference Desk also serves as a resource for guests.
+When open, the Buchanan Hall Desk also serves as a resource for guests.

-A limited amount of short-term parking to unload vehicles during check-in will be available nearby.
+A limited amount of short-term parking to unload vehicles during check-in will be available in Lot 62, south of Buchanan Hall.
 Long-term parking permits may be purchased for parking in a lot to be confirmed each summer.
-For Summer 2020, the long-term parking lot is anticipated to be in the Ames Intermodal Facility, located one block south of Friley Hall, with entrances via Sheldon Avenue or Hayward Avenue.
-For Summer 2019, the cost of a parking permit for this area was $20 per month for an uncovered spot and $50 per month for a covered spot.
+For Summer 2021, the long-term parking lot is anticipated to be in Lot 62.
+For Summer 2019, the cost of a parking permit for this area was $40 per month.

 |A space in a 4-bedroom, 4-person apartment (1 person per bedroom)||$28.85 per person, per day|